Spoon Fishing For Trout: Guide Tactics For More Trout

 Fishing Spoons Deep For Trout

 During the retrieve, the spoon may start to rise, but a slower retrieval speed will help maintain its depth.
-You can also keep the rod tip low, even submerging it below the water’s surface, to maximize depth and prevent the spoon from rising.
+I can also keep the rod tip low, even submerging it below the water’s surface, to maximize depth and prevent the spoon from rising.

 It’s important to note that trout may be close to the bottom or suspended a few feet off it, and this will affect their visibility and catchability, especially if the spoon is below them.